 Revealed: the weirdest expense claims sent to HMRC

-January saw the self-assessment deadline come to pass and HMRC, perhaps fearing the worst, decided to share some of the rather odd claims that have been denied over the years.
+January saw the self-assessment deadline come to pass and HMRC, perhaps fearing the worst, decided to share some of the rather odd claims and excuses for missing the deadline.

 Tax season can be a stressful time and apparently brings out the 'chancer' side in a lot of people.

-Future CAs should definitely be on the lookout for any of the below popping up in the expenses of a client.
+Future CAs should definitely be on the lookout for any of the below popping up.
 Though admittedly they are amusing!